tiferrei/PEDASI/docs/source/guide_administrator.rst

 Purpose
 -------

-This guide is for System Administrators wishing to deploy a PEDASI instance, either for production or locally for development.
+This guide is for system administrators wishing to deploy a PEDASI instance, either for production or locally for development.

 Production Deployment